Nabab-Sharif/Nabab-Sharif/README.md

 ### Hi there 👋, My name is Nabab Sharif
 #### MERN Stack Web Developer

-I am a Front End Web Developer .
+I am a MERN Stack Web Developer .
 I am strategic, goal-oriented and always work with an end goal in mind.
 Most of time I work with MERN Stack but some technologies I enjoy working with include React Native, Redux, TypeScript as well as Python.

 Skills: REACT / JS / HTML / CSS/NodeJS/ExpressJS/MongoDB